 Is your stool hard as a rock and painful to come out?
 Do you feel a surge of relief when you do finally plop out that stone from your body?

-Before I go into how fiber or the lack of can cause ketogenic constipation, let me add add a warning statement.
-Here’s a disclaimer I’m borrowing from OncologyNutrition
+Before I go into how fiber or the lack of can cause ketogenic constipation, let me share a disclaimer I found on OncologyNutrition:

 Constipation can be due to problems that cannot be resolved with food alone.
 Severe constipation that results from pain or nausea medications, or from digestive conditions, such as a small bowel obstruction, require medical intervention.
 If you have pain, fever, or abdominal distention (bloating), call your doctor right away.
 Do not try to self-medicate with food.